harumuki/thorsten-hans.com/_posts/2019-02-12-terraform-the-definitive-guide.md

 Now that you've created, modified and destroyed resources in *Azure* using *Terraform*, you covered all aspects of the single developer *Terraform* workflow.
 Several actions -like creating resources- has been executed quite often and I hope you memorized those basics already.
 To visualize it again, here the single developer *Terraform Lifecycle*:

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-7.png"
-title="The single Developer Terraform Lifecycle" caption="The single Developer Terraform Lifecycle" %}
+title="Terraform Guide for Azure - Single Developer Terraform Lifecycle" caption="The single Developer Terraform Lifecycle" %}

-## Download the code from GitHub
+## Download Sample Code from GitHub

 The entire *Terraform* project is available on [GitHub](https://github.com/ThorstenHans/terraform-guide-for-azure-enthusiasts){:target="_blank"}.
 Browse through it and use it to grasp even more knowledge on *Terraform* in an *Azure* world.

-## Summary
+## Conclusion

 I hope you enjoyed reading *Terraform - The definitive guide for Azure enthusiasts*.
 If you made it through the post, you gained a ton of knowledge about *Terraform*, and you made some necessary steps with the *Azure* Provider for Terraform.
 Having this introduction in place, I'll publish more advanced posts on *Terraform* and *Infrastructure as Code* in the upcoming weeks and months.